 On the other hand, outside liability refers to the individual’s ownership interest in an entity.
 In a lawsuit unrelated to the entity, the individual can lose that ownership interest to the creditor.
 Any organizational planning needs to consider this factor, as well.

-We also need to consider who controls your assets.
+A Florida asset protection lawyer also must consider who controls your assets.
 Many professionals, businesspersons, and others are understandably reluctant to give up control to others for asset protection.
 However, there are ways to handle this issue to your satisfaction, as well.

 The biggest issue we face is ensuring that our clients complete their asset protection and planning in advance.
-It is a much easier process to help them consummate their planning before an adverse event, such as malpractice, occurs.
+It is a much easier process for an asset protection lawyer in Florida to help them consummate their planning before an adverse event, such as malpractice, occurs.
 However, after an adverse event occurs, the opportunities available to protect your assets are far more limited.
 In such a case, the laws of fraudulent conveyances and asset conversions can unwind your asset protection plans and cause you catastrophic losses.

-Contact our offices today by calling (954) 966-2112 or filling out our contact form online.
-Schedule a time to meet with our Hollywood asset protection lawyers and talk to us about your overall asset protection needs.
+Contact our offices today by calling (954) 884-8373 or filling out our contact form online.
+Schedule a time to meet with a Florida asset protection lawyer and talk to us about your overall asset protection needs.
 Together, we can develop a strategy that is best designed to protect your assets should a lawsuit occur in the future.